cirosantilli/linux-cheat/pandoc/md.md

     man pandoc_markdown
 ```

-if its there, it might not be here!
+if its clear there, it might not be here!

 # header 1